Great War Commemoration Themes

-The diagrams in the attached commemoration guide provide an overview of the Great War period and the major themes around which commemoration programs can be designed.
+Clicking on the image below will bring you to a Great War commemoration guide that provides an overview of the Great War period and the major themes around which commemoration programs can be designed.
 Use these diagrams to begin creating your commemoration plans by placing circles around the themes that are relevant to your community or organization.
 Add any additional themes that fit your locality or interests.

 An overview of the major or meta-themes and the periods they cover.

 A chronological overview of the major battles of the war plus the various fighting and support units of the CEF, the Royal Canadian Navy and Canadians who served in the RAF.

 Although the CEF numbered battalions were disbanded after the war, they are perpetuated by existing regular force and reserve regiments.

 These are some of the many themes under which stories can be told of the impact the Great War had on all elements of Canadian society, our communities, families and individuals.